Is the route well sign-posted?

 Can my friends and family track me?

 Yes.
 All competitors will carry a GPS tracking device from the excellent team at Open Tracking.
-This enables the race team to know exactly where everybody is.
-It also means that friends and family can track your progress in real time through the highly addictive ultra-marathon fan past time of ‘dot watching’.
+This means that friends and family can track your progress in real time through the highly addictive ultra-marathon fan past time of dot watching.
+It also enables the race team to know exactly where everybody is.

 Can I leave my car at the start/finish?